Frequently Asked Questions

 From where does Drugs.com get its drug information?

-The information provided by Drugs.com is supplied by several external sources: Cerner Multum, Micromedex (part of the global Thomson Health Care Information group), Physicians' Desk Reference and Wolters Kluwer Health.
+The information provided by Drugs.com is supplied by several external sources: Cerner Multum, Micromedex (part of the global Thomson Health Care Information group) and Physicians' Desk Reference.

 - Cerner Multum Information Services - Consumer Information database and Drug Interactions Checker database.